 The public ferry between Sorong and Raja Ampat stopped its operation, too.
 Homestays and resorts in Raja Ampat have been closed and are no longer accessible to tourists.

-The colorful underwater world, which is usually over-visited by enthusiastic travelers, will have enough time to regenerate this year.
+The colourful underwater world, which is usually over-visited by enthusiastic travellers, will have enough time to regenerate this year.
 Turtles, sharks, manta rays and whales swim freely through blue water without interference.

-Those who travel to paradise again after this crisis can look forward to nature, which shines in fresh colors after a long break.
+Those who travel to paradise again after this crisis can look forward to nature, which shines in fresh colours after a long break.